emergentworks/curriculum/docs/Supplemental/javascript/javascript30.md

 <a href="https://javascript30.com" target="_blank">JavaScript30</a>

-> Note: This is actually part of the practice section of <a href="https://www.theodinproject.com/lessons/foundations-dom-manipulation-and-events" target="_blank">DOM MANIPULATION AND EVENTS</a>
+> Note: This is actually part of the practice section of <a href="https://www.theodinproject.com/lessons/foundations-dom-manipulation-and-events" target="_blank">DOM Manipulation And Events</a>
 > in The Odin Project curriculum

 These are well done tutorials from Wes Bos, a very good instructor.
 Many of his